choobs1/choobs1/README.md

 - Food Lover 🍔🍕🍣
 - Crafting 🎨

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/choobs) or reach out via email at amanchaubey@outlook.com.
-You can also check out some of my projects and contributions on my [GitHub](www.github.com/choobs1) page.
+Feel free to connect with me on [LinkedIn](www.linkedin.com/in/choobs).
+You can also check out some of my projects and contributions below.

 Thanks for stopping by!
 Have a great day! 😄